fraaaaa4/StarboyNotepad/README.md

 # Bug reporting
 You can report bugs or suggestion by clicking on "Issues" on the top of the page.
 I'll answer to them as soon as I can.

+# Versions and source code
+You can find all the versions of Starboy, including the original .frm, .bak, .mak, and whatnot files about Starboy.
+Every time a new release gets released these branches are updated.